 - customise our website and its content to your particular preferences;

 - notify you of any changes to our website or to our services that may affect you;

 - improve our services.

-If you have consented to receive such marketing from us, or other businesses, you can opt out at any time.
+Where we are communicating as a legitimate interest or if you have consented to receive such marketing from us (or other businesses), you can opt out at any time.
 See 'What rights do you have?’ below for further information.